Alna7as/to_do-list/README.md

 ## Features

 - Register and log in with a username and password.
-- Add and delete tasks that are saved for each user.
+- Add, edit, and delete tasks that are saved for each user.
+- Mark tasks as done by checking the box.
 - Logout to end the session.